ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/csv-tsv.md

 Now ClickHouse identifies column types based on a (second) header row instead of guessing.

-## Custom delimiters, separators, and escaping rules {#custom-delimiters-separators-and-escaping-rules}
+## Custom delimiters, separators, and escaping rules

 In sophisticated cases, text data can be formatted in a highly custom manner but still have a structure.
 ClickHouse has a special [CustomSeparated](https://clickhouse.com/docs/en/interfaces/formats/#format-customseparated) format for such cases, which allows setting custom escaping rules, delimiters, line separators, and starting/ending symbols.